How to work effectively with education agents worldwide: Practical insights for stronger international student recruitment

 4. Follow-up

-• Clear written summaries expected
+• Clear written summaries are appreciated

 5. Additional Insights